 - Implement multi-factor authentication: A single password, no matter how strong it is, cannot be the only security precaution.
 Multi-factor authentication (MFA) is the most effective solution to secure remote access and is a new requirement under PCI DSS 4.0.
 Your authentication methods should be out-of-band and independent of each other.
 There should be a physical separation between authentication factors so that access to one factor does not grant access to another.
 If one factor is compromised, it does not affect the integrity and confidentiality of any other factor.
 Additionally, PCI DSS requires that you "incorporate multi-factor authentication for all remote network access (both user and administrator, and including third-party access for support or maintenance) originating from outside the entity's network."

-Requirement 9: Restrict Physical Access
+Requirement 9: Restrict physical access

 - Control physical access to your premises: Mitigate physical security risks by implementing physical security policies that preserve on-premises safety for critical assets and data.
 For example, you can protect these critical assets in a hardened facility.
 You could also limit outsider access to one monitored entrance and require non-employees to wear visitor badges.